Power structures on the Grothendieck--Witt ring and the motivic Euler characteristic: Introduction

-It was pointed out to the authors by Kirsten Wickelgren the compatibility of these power structures has a link to a potential spectrum level enhancement of $\chi^{mot}$ coming from work of R{\"o}ndigs in \cite{R2}.
-Determining whether a compatible power structure on $\widehat{\mathrm{W}}(k)$ exists may help to provide some answer to Question 1.14 of \cite{5author}, which asks what properties this conjectural spectrum level enhancement has.
-We would expect $\chi^{mot}$ to be respects the power structures if $\chi^{mot}$ is the map on connected components induced by a map between highly structured ring spectra.
-While we cannot show that $\chi^{mot}$ does respect the power structures above, we can when we restrict to $K_0(\Et_k)$, which is the second main theorem of this paper. \begin{thm}[Corollary $\ref{maincor2}$] Let $\mathrm{char}(k) \neq 2$.
-Equip $K_0(\Et_k)$ and $\widehat{\mathrm{W}}(k)$ with the power structures as above.
+It was pointed out to the authors by Kirsten Wickelgren the compatibility of these power structures has a link to a spectrum level enhancement of $\chi^{mot}$ coming from work of R{\"o}ndigs in \cite{R2} and Nanavaty in \cite{Na}.
+Determining whether a compatible power structure on $\widehat{\mathrm{W}}(k)$ exists may help to provide some answer to Question 1.14 of \cite{5author}, which asks what properties this spectrum level enhancement has.
+We would expect $\chi^{mot}$ to respect the power structures if the spectrum level map from \cite{Na} is a map of highly structured ring spectra.
+While we cannot show that $\chi^{mot}$ does respect the power structures above, we can when we restrict to $K_0(\Et_k)$, which is the second main theorem of this paper. \begin{thm}[Corollary $\ref{maincor2}$] Equip $K_0(\Et_k)$ and $\widehat{\mathrm{W}}(k)$ with the power structures above.
 Then the restriction of $\chi^{mot}$ to $K_0(\Et_k)$ respects the power structures on both rings. \end{thm} This theorem is proven in three parts.
-Firstly, we show by hand that the result is true for all quadratic and biquadratic étale algebras, ie, if $A$ is a biquadratic étale algebra, then $\chi^{mot} ( S_n(\Spec(A))) = a_n(\chi^{mot}(\Spec(A))$.
-We then use a twisting argument from the appendix of \cite{YZ} in order to extend this result to all multiquadratic étale algebras.
+Firstly, we show by hand that the result is true for all quadratic and biquadratic étale algebras, i.e., if $A$ is a biquadratic étale algebra, then $\chi^{mot} ( S_n(\Spec(A))) = a_n(\chi^{mot}(\Spec(A))$.
+We then use a twisting argument from chapter 3 of \cite{YZ} in order to extend this result to all multiquadratic étale algebras.
 Finally, we appeal to an argument from \cite{GMS} in order to extend this to all étale algebras.